MagentaSpruce/bankistApp/readme.md

 There is a flowchart provided with this project which provides an abstract look at the overall build and functionality. --> Bankist-flowchart.png

-There are four accounts that can be logged-in/out with different pins and usernames given here: account 1 user name = js      account 1 pin: 1111 account 2 user name = jd      account 2 pin: 2222 account 3 user name = sw      account 3 pin: 3333 account 4 user name = ss      account 4 pin: 4444
+There are four accounts that can be logged-in/out with different pins and usernames given here:
+1) account 1 user name = js      *account 1 pin: 1111
+2) account 2 user name = jd      *account 2 pin: 2222
+3) account 3 user name = sw      *account 3 pin: 3333
+4) account 4 user name = ss      *account 4 pin: 4444

 Constructing this project helped me to better learn and practice the following:
 1. insertAdjacentHTML() method and properties (beforebegin, afterbegin, beforeend, afterend).
 2. Multiple Array.methods()
 3. .blur() method
+4. DOM manipulation
+5. ! operator
+6. _ for omitting parameters
+7. Working with Dates and Numbers
+8. Internationalizing
+9. setTimeout()
+10. Creating a Countdown Timer

 A general walkthrough of the JavaScript code is given below.